azkiflay/terraform/README.md

 ```bash
   curl http://<moodle_instance_public_ip:8080
 ```
-In both case, you should get a "Hello, World" message, confirming the Terraform successfully executed the plan accorindg to *main.tf* and deployed the web server on the AWS EC2 instance.
+In both case, you should get a "Hello, World" message, confirming the Terraform successfully executed the plan according to *main.tf* and deployed the web server on the AWS EC2 instance.

 # Terraform Variables
 ## Input variables